aflin/rampart/docs/source/sql1.rst

 eval()
 ~~~~~~

-The ``eval`` function is a shortcut for executing sql server functions where
+The ``eval`` function is a shortcut for executing sql
+:ref:`sql-server-funcs:Server functions` where
 only one computed result is desired.

 With ``exec()``, this: